dimension-sh/infra/README.md

 A collection Ansible playbooks and roles to manage the [dimension.sh](https://dimension.sh) infrastructure and system configuration.

+## Requirements

+Ansible 2.11+, and collections specified in `collections/requirements.yaml`.

 ## Playbooks

 * `main.yaml` - Run everything playbook.